Software

 Data storage, discoverability and release

 We encourage open data policies and recommend archiving and sharing stereo-BRUV annotations on global biodiversity data repositories, such as OBIS (Ocean Biogeographic Information System), GBIF (Global Biodiversity Information Facility) and the recently developed GlobalArchive (globalarchive.org).
 GlobalArchive is a centralised repository that allows open access and private sharing of fish image annotation data from stereo-BRUVs or similar imagery-based sampling techniques.
 GlobalArchive allows users to store data in a standardised and secure manner and makes meta-data discoverable, thus encouraging collaboration and synthesis of datasets within the community of practice.
 We recommend all quality controlled annotation data and any associated calibration, taxa and habitat data should be uploaded to GlobalArchive and we encourage that all data should be made publicly available via the public data option.
-As an example, the Australian standards for data management, discoverability and release are provided in Supp.
-6.
+As an example, the Australian standards for data management, discoverability and release are provided below.

 Quality control and data curation